ODM, OEM, CM – Which Type of Manufacturer Should You Pick for Your Project?

 Original Design Manufacturer (ODM)

-• Simplicity – Very little is required in the way of design or technical input because the product is generally already on the market and proven in use.
+• Simplicity – Very little design or technical input needed because the product is already on the market and proven in use.

-• Personalization – Products are not unique, but they can be branded with the hiring company’s colors or logo.
+• Personalization – Products can be branded with the hiring company’s colors or logo.
 Small design alterations are also possible, such as changing accessories or parts like handles or buttons.
-Altering the overall design slightly does allow some market differentiation.

-• Speed to Market – Even with branding and personalization, speed to market is much faster than where products need to be developed and tested.
+• Speed to Market – Even with branding and personalization, speed to market is much faster since products don’t need to be developed and tested.

-• Lack of Insight Into Production – The buyer typically has very little visibility into how production takes place, such as into what kind of quality control procedures are followed.
+Lack of Insight Into Production – The hiring company typically has little visibility into how production takes place, including the kind of quality control procedures that are followed.

-• Limited Supply Chain Flexibility – The buyer doesn’t have much visibility into or control over the supply chain and bill of materials.
-Usually, the ODM makes all choices for matters such as materials, parts and components, or even firmware or software design.
-ODMs will want to use existing relationships due to cost and cash flow advantages, while this may compromise product quality or function.
+Limited Supply Chain Flexibility – The buyer also has limited control over the supply chain and bill of materials.
+Usually, the manufacturer makes all choices for matters such as materials, parts and components, or even firmware or software design.
+ODMs will want to use existing relationships due to cost and cash flow advantages, which may compromise product quality or function.

-• Minimal Control over Intellectual Property- The product design belongs to the supplier, and they are free to sell the same product to any other company.
-Minor design improvements and tweaks also won’t be the intellectual property of the buyer unless specifically stated in the manufacturing contract.
+Minimal Control over Intellectual Property – The product design belongs to the supplier, and they are free to sell the same product to other companies.
+Minor design improvements and tweaks also won’t be the buyer’s IP unless specifically stated in the manufacturing contract.

 Typical ODM Customers

-Home goods, low-end consumer electronics, LED lighting and household appliances are all examples of product categories that are often manufactured by ODM suppliers.
-ODM products are also often simple, branded merchandise type goods like t-shirts, mugs or phone cases.
+Home goods, low-end consumer electronics, LED lighting and household appliances are often manufactured by ODM suppliers.
+The same is true of simple, branded merchandise like t-shirts, mugs or phone cases.

-Mature product markets often use the ODM model, as do industries where low cost and speed to market are more important than design or functional differentiation.
+Mature product markets often use the ODM model, as do industries where low cost and a quicker speed to market are more important than design or functional differentiation.

 Original Equipment Manufacturer (OEM)

-In the OEM manufacturing model, the customer takes responsibility for product design.
-They then work with a manufacturer that has experience in the relevant product category to produce a product.
+In the OEM manufacturing model, the customer takes responsibility for product design and work with a manufacturer that has experience in the relevant product category.

-• Product customization – Being able to use your own unique designs means that you can create a product that stands out in the market.
-Products that are different to competitor’s products may fetch a higher price and/or see increased demand.
+• Product Customization – Using your own designs means you can create a product that stands out in the market.
+This product differentiation could allow it to fetch a higher price or drive increased demand.

-• Reduced Overall Involvement – Having an experienced production partner may reduce the overall level of involvement the hiring company needs to take in manufacturing.
+• Reduced Overall Involvement – Working with an experienced production partner may reduce the overall level of involvement required from the hiring company.

-• Slower and More Expensive than ODM Manufacturing – Speed to market and costs are less favorable than with ODM manufacturing
+• Slower and More Expensive than ODM Manufacturing – Speed to market and costs are less favorable compared to ODM manufacturing.

-• Intellectual Property Leakage - OEM suppliers often act as ODM suppliers for other players in the same industry.
-In some cases, suppliers may take designs or elements of them and sell them as or within their own ODM products.
+• Intellectual Property Leakage - OEM suppliers often act as ODM suppliers for other buyers.
+In some cases, suppliers may take designs or elements from OEM projects and sell them within their own ODM products.

 Typical OEM Customers

-Consumer electronics brands like Vizio or Skullcandy are examples of OEM customers.
-They have their own designs and technology, but they use existing electronics manufacturers to produce their products.
-An automaker that uses an external supplier for electronics or electrical components (a car radio or light indicators) is another example of an OEM customer.
+Consumer electronics brands like Vizio or Skullcandy are great examples of OEM customers.
+They have their own designs and technology, but use existing electronics manufacturers to make their products.
+Automakers that use an external supplier for electronics or electrical components (such as a car radio or light indicators) are also considered OEM customers.

 Contract Manufacturer (CM)

-Contract manufacturers (CMs) are manufacturers that generally aren’t category-focused in the same way as ODMs or OEMs.
-You can approach a CM with a product in a category the company has not manufactured in before, and it will design a production process from scratch.
-CMs usually don’t own their own business lines or intellectual property, and they don’t design new products.
+Contract manufacturers generally aren’t focused on a single category the way ODMs and OEMs are.
+You can approach a CM with a product in a category the company has no previous experience with and they will design a production process from scratch.
+CMs typically don’t have their own business lines or intellectual property, and they don’t design new products.
 Instead, they simply offer manufacturing as a service to hiring companies.

 The customer provides the design, and the contract manufacturer provides the labor, facilities and manufacturing know-how to produce that product.

-• Product Customization – As with OEM manufacturing, you can approach a CM manufacturer with designs for a unique product that will be different to your competitors’.
-Again, unique products attract attention and may see increased profit margins and increased sales.
+• Product Customization – As with OEM manufacturing, you can approach a CM manufacturer with designs for a unique product that will be different from those offered by your competitors, allowing you to differentiate based on product features and quality.

-• Greater Supply Chain Input – Contract manufacturers are more likely to be willing to take consigned parts, work with customer designated suppliers, provide greater detail on part specifications or otherwise be more transparent and accommodating with regards to the supply chain.
+• Greater Supply Chain Flexibility – Contract manufacturers are more likely to be willing to take consigned parts, work with customer-designated suppliers, provide greater detail on part specifications or otherwise be more transparent and accommodating with regards to the supply chain.

-• Control Over Subsystem and Subcomponent Manufacturing – As with supply chain input, contract manufacturers are more likely to allow control over the cost, quality and lead time of subsystems and subcomponents.
+• Control Over Subsystem and Subcomponent Manufacturing – Contract manufacturers are more likely to allow the customer to have control over the cost, quality and lead time of subsystems and subcomponents.

 • Complete Ownership of Intellectual Property Rights – Using a manufacturer that has no competing business greatly reduces the potential for conflicts of interest and loss of intellectual property.

-• Greater Investment in Product Design and Development – The hiring company is responsible for the design and development of its products.
-This can be time consuming and expensive.
+• Greater Investment in Product Design and Development – The hiring company is fully responsible for the design and development of its products, which can time consuming and expensive.

-• Tooling and Manufacturing Process Development – The manufacturer will need to develop a production system from scratch.
-This may include the development of tooling or system architecture, and it may be time consuming.
+• Tooling and Manufacturing Process Development – To meet the customer’s needs, the manufacturer will need to develop a production system from scratch.
+This may include the development of tooling or system architecture, which can be costly and time consuming.

-• Greater Costs – The greater amount of input with contract manufacturing also leads to higher costs.
+• Higher Costs – The higher level of input required when working with a contract manufacturer also leads to higher costs.

 Typical CM Customers

-• Contract manufacturing makes a good choice where lead times are less important and where there’s good potential to make higher profits with unique products.
+Contract manufacturing is a good choice when lead times are less important and budgets can accommodate the customization needed to make it happen.
+It is especially useful where there is potential to make higher profits by bringing a unique product to market.

-• It’s also useful where intellectual property needs to be protected.
+It’s often the better option when intellectual property needs to be protected.

 Other Contract Manufacturer Types